 down to standing up.
 You may stay in this

-reason for the test.
+the reason for the test.
+During

-monitor your blood pressure and heart rate.
+your blood pressure and heart rate.
+While

-While upright, you will need to stay as still as
+upright, you will need to stay as still as

 possible.
 A nurse or doctor will ask you how you